matomo-org/developer-documentation/docs/profiling-code.md

 If something can't be profiled, then you may need to call the above method as mentioned in the tracker section to start the profiling.

-The profiler will automatically stop the recording as soon as the `register_shutdown_function` is called.
+The profiler will automatically stop the recording as soon as the `register_shutdown_function` is called and write the results into a file see next section.

 ### Storage of profile runs